flemingvincent/expo-supabase-starter/docs/application-overview.md

 # 💻 Application Overview

 The application is pretty simple.
-Users can sign up, login, and sign out.
+Users can sign up, sign in, and sign out.

 ## Get Started